Astroner/schematic-forms-react/README.md

 // Enum type example
 const gender = Arr<["M", "F"]>(["M", "F"], true)
 /*
-You have to use generic argument because typescript identify array like ["M", "F"] as string array.
+You have to use generic argument because typescript identifies arrays like ["M", "F"] as a string array.
 */

 // Array type example